We’ve reached some incredible highs in content marketing.

 6. Demonstrate What You Can Do as a Content Marketing Writer

 The final must-do on the path to becoming a content marketing writer is keeping a record of your past work.
-That means a portfolio, a website, or just a folder in Google Drive with samples at the ready.
+That means a portfolio, a website, or just a cache of writing samples kept at-the-ready.

 Here’s a perfect example of a good writer portfolio from Sarah Asp Olson: